 Whatever the circumstances, if you have been accused of mortgage fraud, please speak to a mortgage fraud lawyer from our team.
 We can advise you what action to take.
 If you have been wrongly accused, this must be brought to the attention of the courts.
 We will submit a solid defence, ensuring your acquittal.

 Alternatively, if you have been involved in mortgage fraud – whether knowingly or accidentally – we can devise a strategy to limit the potential consequences.
 We understand this is a scary situation to be in, but with our skill and expertise, we can achieve a positive outcome.
-We have a postive track record of defending mortgage fraud allegations, Mortgage fraud case R-v-LF Leeds Crown Court, R-v-NF Bradford Crown Court.
+We have a postive track record of defending mortgage fraud allegations.
+Here are some of the case our mortgage fraud lawyers have successfully defended.
+Mortgage fraud case R-v-LF Leeds Crown Court, R-v-NF Bradford Crown Court.

 Make an enquiry

 If you have been accused of mortgage fraud, call us on 0333 009 6275.
-We are available to take your call 24 hours a day, 7 days a week.
+Our mortgage fraud solicitors are available to take your call 24 hours a day, 7 days a week.